Hurricane Hortense: Meteorological history

-By early on September 9, Hortense was upgraded to a hurricane, while curving northwestward.
+By early on September 9, Hortense intensified into a Category 1 hurricane, while curving northwestward.
 Around 0600 UTC on the following day, the storm made landfall near Guánica, Puerto Rico with winds of 80 mph (130 km/h); this made it the first hurricane landfall on the island since Hurricane Hugo in 1989.
 Initially, most tropical cyclone forecast models anticipated Hortense would pass south of the island and instead strike the Dominican Republic.
 After two hours, Hortense emerged into the Mona Passage and brushed the eastern tip of Dominican Republic; Punta Cana near the eastern tip of the country reported the calm of the eye on September 10.
 Land interaction with Hispaniola weakened the storm slightly, though it would soon re-strengthen.

 While tracking east of Turks and Caicos Islands on September 11, Hortense became a Category 2 hurricane and then to a Category 3 hurricane by early on the following day.
 Continuing to intensify, Hortense reached Category 4 intensity on September 12.
 Around that time, a developing trough centered over the Eastern United States caused the storm to curve almost due northward and accelerate.
 At 0000 UTC on September 13, Hortense attained its peak intensity with a maximum sustained wind speed of 140 mph (220 km/h) and a minimum barometric pressure of 935 mbar.

 After maintaining Category 4 intensity for 24 hours, the storm weakened back to a Category 3 hurricane.
 While passing well west of Bermuda, Hortense was downgraded to a Category 2 hurricane early on September 14.
 Later that day, the storm weakened further to a Category 1 hurricane.
 Early on September 15, Hortense made its final landfall near West Quoddy, Nova Scotia with winds of 75 mph (120 km/h).
 Hortense weakened over Nova Scotia and was a tropical storm when it re-emerged into the Atlantic less than nine hours after landfall.
 By 1800 UTC on September 15, Hortense transitioned into an extratropical cyclone while just south of Newfoundland.
 The storm's remnants merged with a frontal system on the following day.